MUPAAL/paal-database/README.md

 After starting the container, connect to MongoDB and run the replica set initiation command (see RUNNING THE APPLICATION SECTION).

+### 5\.
+Frontend and Backend Services

+The backend service runs the Node.js/Express server, the frontend service runs Next.js, and the Mongo service hosts the database.
+Each container operates in an isolated network environment.
+If you were to check your router, each Docker container would register as its own device.
+These containers communicate through a Docker network bridge, which provides a secure link between them.
+This setup is particularly useful in production, as it helps restrict communication gateways, reducing exposure to external threats and minimizing potential internal bugs.

+Now, let's examine what makes our Docker environment function.
+Everything is defined as services within our docker-compose.yml file.
+Each service is started based on its Dockerfile, which provides specific instructions for launching the server.
+And each service is operated with our 'DockerFile' identifier for specific instructions to start our server.
+There are two sets of DockerFiles in the main directory of the project. one is for production and has the suffix `.production`, and the other is for development with the suffix `.development`.
+For now, we will focus on the development build, which uses the Next.js development command that enables live reloading!!

+**Example Docker Compose entry for Frontend (development override):**

+    services:
+      frontend:
+        build:
+          context: .
+          dockerfile: Dockerfile.frontend
+        container_name: frontend
+        environment:
+          - NODE_ENV=development
+        ports:
+          - "3000:3000"
+        volumes:
+          - ./:/usr/src/app
+          - /usr/src/app/node_modules
+        command: ["npm", "run", "dev"]

+You can use a separate override file (e.g., `docker-compose.override.yml`) to differentiate between production and development setups.

 How It All Works